scranton/scranton.github.io/_posts/2019-02-19-function-routing-with-gloo.md

 ```

 If we want to route to a function with parameters, we can do that too by telling Gloo how to find the `id` parameter.
-In this case, it happens to be a path parameter, but it could come from other parts of the request:
+In this case, it happens to be a path parameter, but it could come from other parts of the request.

+**Note**: We're about to create a route with a **different** name `findPetWithId` than the function name `findPetById`
+it is routing to.
+Gloo allows you to setup routing rules for any prefix path to any function name.

 ```shell
 glooctl add route \